w3f/polkadot-wiki/includes/definitions.md

 *[Substrate]: A framework for building blockchains, used by Polkadot (mostly referred to as the Polkadot SDK).
 *[Polkadot SDK]: A framework for building blockchains, both rollups and solo chains, used by Polkadot.
 *[System Parachains]: Parachains forming part of Polkadot's core protocol.
+*[Technical Committee]: Together with the Council, it was one of the two chambers in the Polkadot Governance V1 model.
+It was a technocratic committee to manage upgrade timelines.
 *[Teleport]: Sending assets between chains by burning and minting.
 *[Testnet]: An experimental network for testing before mainnet deployment.
+*[Thousand Validators Program]: Previous iteration of the currently run Decentralized Nodes Program.
 *[Validator]: A node securing the relay chain by staking and validating.
 *[Web3 Foundation]: A foundation fostering and supporting web3 technologies.
 *[WebAssembly]: A virtual machine instruction format that is used for Polkadot runtimes.